 Short Term plans

-Sharing the curriculum with parents
+Working with parents

 We recognise the importance of sharing what we are teaching with parents but acknowledge that the curriculum offered to a child will vary depending on their needs and abilities rather than just their year group.
-Parents are given a detailed class Newsletter at the beginning of each term outlining what will be taught: this includes suggestions as to how parents can support their child’s learning.
-The Annual Report sent to parents at the end of the year provides an overview of their child’s achievements across the curriculum.
+Parents are given a detailed class Newsletter at the beginning of each term outlining what will be taught: this includes suggestions as to how parents can support their child’s learning at home.